-- a.
-Notwithstanding sub 1., the Director of Public Works or his designee may, consistent with water quality standards, require that other requirements, in addition to swale treatment, be met on a transportation facility with an average daily traffic rate greater than 2,500 and where the initial surface water of the state that the runoff directly enters is an of the following:

-- i.
-An outstanding resource water.

-- ii.
-An exceptional resource water.

-- iii.
-Waters listed in section 303 (d) of the Federal Clean Water Act that are identified as impaired in whole or in part, due to non-point source impacts. - iv.
-Water where targeted performance standards are developed pursuant to s.
-NR 151.004. - b.
-The transportation facility authority shall contact the Director of Public Works or his designee to determine if additional BMPs beyond a water quality swale are needed under this subsection. - (4) GENERAL CONSIDERATIONS FOR ON-SITE AND OFF-SITE STORM WATER MANAGEMENT MEASURES.
-The following considerations shall be observed in managing runoff: - (a) Natural topography and land cover features such as natural swales, natural depressions, native soil infiltrating capacity, and natural groundwater recharge areas shall be preserved and used, to the extent possible, to meet the requirements of this section. - (b) Emergency overland flow for all storm water facilities shall be provided to prevent exceeding the safe capacity of downstream drainage facilities and prevent endangerment of downstream property or public safety.
+- 2. Exemptions.
+The Director of Public Works or his designee may, consistent with water quality standards, require other provisions of this section be met on a transportation facility with an average daily travel of vehicles greater than 2500 and where the initial surface water of the state that the runoff directly enters is any of the following: - a.
+An outstanding resource water. - b.
+An exceptional resource water. - c.
+Waters listed in s.
+303(d) of the federal clean water act that are identified as impaired in whole or in part, due to nonpoint source impacts. - d.
+Waters where targeted performance standards are developed under s.
+NR 151.004, Wis.
+Adm.
+Code, to meet water quality standards. - (4) GENERAL CONSIDERATIONS FOR ON-SITE AND OFF-SITE STORM WATER MANAGEMENT MEASURES.
+The following considerations shall be observed in managing runoff: - (a) Natural topography and land cover features such as natural swales, natural depressions, native soil infiltrating capacity, and natural groundwater recharge areas shall be preserved and used, to the extent possible, to meet the requirements of this section. - (b) Emergency overland flow for all storm water facilities shall be provided to prevent exceeding the safe capacity of downstream drainage facilities and prevent endangerment of downstream property or public safety. - (c) Except as provided herein, all rainwater downspouts shall be placed so that drainage is to pervious surfaces.
+The owner is responsible for arranging drainage in a manner that complies with the law.
+Rainwater from downspouts shall be drained so as not to cause flooding of or dampness to walls, ceilings, or floors in any portion of on-site buildings or in any adjacent building, structure, or property.
+Direct connection of downspouts to municipal storm sewer or drain tile systems will not be permitted.